 Following rivals, AT&T says DirecTV won't need a dish or box

-NEW YORK (AP) — Like other cable and satellite companies, AT&T is trying to make it a little easier to sign up for traditional TV.
+NEW YORK (AP) — Like other cable and satellite companies, AT&T is trying to win new customers by making it a little easier to sign up for and watch TV.

 It said Tuesday that DirecTV packages that run on apps and don't need a dish or TV set-top box are coming in the fourth quarter.
 You don't have to be an AT&T phone customer to sign up.

 But it's hard to gauge how appealing these deals will be, because it's not clear what they are.
-AT&T, which bought DirecTV last year, isn't providing details about prices, which channels or video will be available, or whether they'll be any content blackouts on mobile devices or computers when you step outside your house.
+AT&T, which bought DirecTV last year, isn't providing details about prices, which channels or video will be available, or whether there will be any content blackouts on mobile devices or computers when you step outside your house.

 The industry shift to ditch equipment that adds to the cost of TV service comes as a growing number of people cancel their traditional TV subscriptions.
 Young people are considered especially unlikely to pay for a bundle of hundreds of channels that can easily cost $70 and more each month.

 Competition is increasing as phone companies want to be video hubs, too.
 T-Mobile lets you watch video from dozens of providers, including HBO Now, Netflix and Hulu, without using up data on your plan.
 Verizon exempts its own video app, which has some full-length TV episodes.